MicroPasts/micropasts-crowdfunding/README.md

 ## An open source fundraising toolkit for heritage projects

-This is the source code repository that runs the [MicroPasts](https://crowdfunded.micropasts.org) Crowdfunding platform, which builds on a fork of [Neighbor.ly](http://neighbor.ly).
+This is the archived source code repository that runs the [MicroPasts](https://crowdfunded.micropasts.org) Crowdfunding platform, which builds on a fork of [Neighbor.ly](http://neighbor.ly).
+*This project is no longer active*

 # Getting started